happyren/Reading-notes/InternetNotes.md

 - **ACK clock** means sender use 4 segments to test the receiver network speed, and sending packet at this rate would max out the receiver network without congesting the router.

 - **Slow start** indicates the sender would initialize a small congestion window, then when the receiver returns ACK, the sender know no congestion, and increase the congestion window by 1 MSS, essentially each RTT double the size.
+Slow start threshold is used to detect the congestion, when it reaches, the window size would be cut half, later, the window size increase by 1 segment.

+- **Duplicated ACK** is the receiver obtain a packet beyond the lost packet, it would send back ACK with previous SEQ, so when sender receive duplicated ack, it knows a lost occurs.

+- Inreality, TCP would consider three duplicated ack means a lost and the lost one is ack+1 packet, hence the lost packet get sent immediatly, this is **fast retransmission**.

+- Duplicated ACK could be used to count the packet in the network.
+Utilize this feature, **fast recovery** would let the packet in the network drop to the congestion window.

+- **ECN** flag allows router tells the sender when congestion is approaching.

 ## Application Layer